brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-rosa-alcala.md

       author of three books of poetry: Pioneers in the Study of Motion, Utopia Minus, and The Market Wonders all from Ahsahta Press.
 She is a professor of creative writing at the University of Arizona.  "
-  - person: anna-maria-hong
-    event_bio: "Anna Maria Hong is the author of three recent books: Age of Glass, winner of the Poetry Society of America’s Norma Farber First Book Award, the novella H & G, and Fablesque, winner of Tupelo Press’s Berkshire Prize.
-A former Bunting Fellow at the Radcliffe Institute for Advanced Study, she has poetry and fiction published and forthcoming in numerous publications including The Nation, The Iowa Review, Colorado Review, Shenandoah, Plume, Ecotone, jubilat, Pleiades, Poetry Daily, Best New Poets, and The Best American Poetry.
-She is an Assistant Professor at Mount Holyoke College."
   - person: giovanni-singleton
     event_bio: "giovanni singleton earned a BA from American University and an MFA from the New College of California.
 She is the author of the poetry